Theoretical Foundations of {\delta}-margin Majority Voting: Literature review

-\cite{dietrich2007judgment} generalize majority voting to a larger family of `quota rules' (also known as `$k$-unanimity' or `$k$-majority' in cybernetics and discrete mathematics \citep{alon2006dominating, scheidler2015k}), in which an item is assigned a certain label if and only if the number of workers voting for that label exceeds a given threshold $k$.
-In a situation of simultaneous vote by all workers within a fixed size workforce, the quota scheme becomes similar to $\delta$-margin voting, with two major differences: (a)~there is no guarantee that at the end of the voting the margin will be satisfied, and (b)~the process may accumulate more votes than necessary, a disadvantage when every vote has an associated cost (as in the case of paid crowdsourcing).
+In~\cite{dietrich2007judgment}, majority voting is extended to a broader category of rules known as ``quota rules'' (also known as ``$k$-unanimity'' or ``$k$-majority'' in cybernetics and discrete mathematics~\citep{alon2006dominating, scheidler2015k}).
+According to quota rules, an item is assigned a particular label if the number of workers who vote for that label exceeds a threshold value of $k$.
+In situations where all workers vote simultaneously within a fixed workforce, the quota rule is similar to $\delta$-margin voting, with two notable differences: (a)~the margin may not be satisfied at the end of the voting process, and (b)~the process may accumulate more votes than needed, which can be a disadvantage when each vote incurs a cost.

+The connection between $\delta$-margin voting and supermajority rules can be made precise.
+In a binary vote with $n$ ballots cast, the quota rule requiring $s_A > k$ for some threshold $k$ is equivalent to requiring that the margin $s_A - s_B > 2k - n$; setting $\delta = 2k - n + 1$ gives the same acceptance region as $\delta$-margin voting, but without early stopping.\footnote{Conversely, given a $\delta$-margin rule and a fixed committee of $n$ voters, the equivalent quota is $k = \lceil(n + \delta)/2\rceil$.} This places $\delta$-margin voting within the broader family of supermajority mechanisms studied in social choice theory~\citep{brandt2016handbook}.
+In particular, \citet{fey2003condorcet} extends the Condorcet Jury Theorem to supermajority rules, showing that large-jury correctness holds when average voter competence exceeds the supermajority threshold.
+Our Theorem~\ref{th:Q_nonrand} provides the finite-sample counterpart for $\delta$-margin voting: $Q(\varphi,\delta) = \varphi^\delta/(1+\varphi^\delta)$, which gives the exact quality for any~$\delta$ and any accuracy level~$p > 0.5$.
+The key additional feature of the $\delta$-margin rule relative to fixed-committee supermajority is \emph{adaptive stopping}: the process terminates as soon as the margin is reached, avoiding unnecessary votes.